-Natural dyeing combines my love of nature with the pleasure and relaxation that knitting brings – and creates beautiful colour along the way.
-Making colour with natural dyes is an age-old process (until the mid 1800s all colours came from natural sources) and I really appreciate the connection with the ancient knowledge and skills that comes from using the plants I grow in my garden or collect when walking locally.
+Making colour with natural dyes is an age-old process (until the mid 1800s all colours came from natural sources) and I love the connection with the ancient knowledge and skills that comes from using natural materials to dye fibre.

 Many factors influence the colours derived from natural dyeing.
 From one dye bath to the next results will vary, even from the same part of the same plant – soil, age, time of year and weather conditions all play a role in the outcome – so that each batch of yarn, and even each skein, will be completely unique*.